Help Kids Get the Beds They Need

 Volunteering with Sleep in Heavenly Peace offers a number of benefits.
 You’ll get to learn:

-- How to use saws, drills and other woodworking tools
+- How to use saws, drills

 - How to measure, level and make true woodcuts